 Near the end of his visit, Daniel and his aunt take a river cruise on the Seine.
 It's his chance to see many of Paris' monuments one last time.

-A boat tour on the Seine during a sunny day with the “Bateaux Parisiens,” “Bateaux Mouches,” or “Vedettes de Pont Neuf” is indeed a great way to enjoy many of the Paris sights.
+A boat tour on the Seine during a sunny day with the “Bateaux Parisiens,” “Bateaux Mouches,” or “Vedettes de Pont Neuf” is indeed a great way to enjoy many of the Paris sights and add to your travel memories.
 You'll glide under quite a few of the 37 bridges and learn about the Paris history.

 (Click on the image of our Facebook page for our French Quick Game: Paris Quiz!)